marawanattya/amazon-phones-scraping/README.md

 ```
 amazon-product-scraper/
 │
-├── scraper.py          # Main script to scrape and process data
+├── amazon_phones_scraping.ipynb          # Main script to scrape and process data
-├── requirements.txt    # Python dependencies
 ├── links.csv           # Input file containing URLs of Amazon products to scrape
 └── amazon_product_data.csv  # Output CSV file containing scraped and cleaned data
 ```

-- **`scraper.py`**: The main script responsible for scraping, processing, and saving the data.
+- **`amazon_phones_scraping.ipynb`**: The main script responsible for scraping, processing, and saving the data.
 - **`links.csv`**: A CSV file with a list of Amazon product URLs to scrape.
 - **`amazon_product_data.csv`**: Output file that stores the scraped product data.